 “Life is really simple, but we insist on making it complicated”

 Life always feels complicated.
 We focus on the complications and we look for complications where there may not necessarily be any.
 When we overthink perhaps simple situations, we can make them into something much more complicated than they really are.

-If we truly wish to follow Confucius teachings to inner peace, we must stop making things complicated when they do not have to be.
+If we truly wish to follow Confucius’ teachings to inner peace, we must stop making things complicated when they do not have to be.
 Confucius tells us that life is simple.
 Instead of making things complicated, we must try to enjoy the simplicity of life.
-Rather than looking for the complex solution, perhaps understand that you may have a simple problem.
+Rather than looking for a complex solution, perhaps understand that you may have a simple problem.
 By focussing on the simplicity of life, life will become much more peaceful.